 Recent attacks occurring outside those areas to which we advise against all travel include:

 - On 2 October 2015, four explosions occurred on the outskirts of Abuja, killing 18 and injuring 41 people.
 A police station and marketplace in the town of Kuje and the same bus station in Nyanya, attacked twice in 2014, were targeted.
-The attacks were claimed by the Islamic State in West Africa group.

 - On 5 July 2015, a twin bomb attack on a mosque and a restaurant in Jos left 44 dead and 65 injured.

 - On 10 December 2014, 30 people were killed in an attack on the Terminus market in Jos.

 - On 25 June 2014, a large explosion close to Emab Plaza in the Wuse 2 area of Abuja caused more than 20 deaths and a large number of injuries.